MaxRobinsonTheGreat/LifeEngine/README.md

 - Killer - Red, harms organisms in directly adjacent cells (besides itself).
 - Armor - Purple, negates the effects of killer cells.
 - Eye - Light purple with a slit, allows the organism to see and move intelligently.
 See further description below.
+- Fat - Light yellow, eats food in directly adjacent cells but uses food to increase lifetime instead of reproduction.

 ## Organisms
 Organisms are structures of cells that eat food, reproduce, and die.